Mon - Fri: 8:00AM - 6:30PM | Sat: 8:30AM - 2:00PM | Sunday: CLOSED

 As pets become older, they face many of the same health challenges that humans do.
 These can range from weight gain and decreased mobility, to heart, kidney, and liver diseases—as well as diabetes.
 That’s why being proactive about veterinary care is especially important for senior pets.
 For this reason, we recommend that you bring your senior pet in twice a year for a full wellness exam.
 By detecting and treating problems early, pets are able to live longer, healthier, and happier lives.

 The veterinarians and staff at Northwest Neighborhood Veterinary Hospital have extensive experience when it comes to caring for senior and geriatric pets.
-In addition, because we believe so strongly in the importance of preventive pet health care, we offer discounted senior care packages with savings of 10% off the cost of annual senior lab work.
+In addition, because we believe so strongly in the importance of preventive pet health care, we offer discounted senior care packages on annual senior lab work.
 We are committed to ensuring all of your older pet’s health needs are met.

 Is My Pet a Senior?